River Murray Boat Owners Association

 Fuel & Water Containers

 Modern containers designed for water and fuel come in various colours to reduce the confusion about the contents.
-To the left are examples of typical colour coding as provided by the Willow company.

 The popular sizes are 5 litre and 20 litre containers.
 The 5 litre containers are ideal for dinghies.
 The 20 litre container are used where more fuel needed to by transported, but obviously the container is four (4) times heavier.
 The pourer is often flexible with a channel that allows air to flow into the container as it empties.